amylour/irish_wildlife_matchup/README.md

 ### **1. Start Modal**
 ![screenshot of start modal](docs/images/feature_startmodal.png)

 The start modal greets the user when the page first loads.
-It details the rules and offers the option to enter a player name to personalise the gameboard.
+It details the rules and offers the option to enter a player's name to personalise the gameboard.
 This is indicated with the 'optional' placeholder.
 Pressing the 'Tick' button starts the game.

 <br>

 ### **2. Game Board**
 ![screenshot of game board](docs/images/feature_gameboard_com.png)

-The gameboard offered is a 4x3 grid style gameboard.
+The gameboard offered is a 4x3 grid-style gameboard.
 A hexagonal pattern decorates the backs of the cards to reflect traditional playing card graphics.
 Cards are flipped, two at a time, revealing artwork created by myself.
 Matched cards stay facing up.
 Unmatched cards flip back over and increase the 'Moves' counter by one.
-A 'Reset' button is present which will reset the game experience for the current player or to set it up for a new player.
+A 'Reset' button is present which will reset the game experience for the current player or set it up for a new player.

 <br>